IceWizard7/untis/docs/configuration.md

 > [!CAUTION]
 > More documentation will follow soon.

-Generating this mapping is rather tedious, but the first step is getting the IDs.
+Generating this mapping is rather tedious, but the first step is getting the element IDs.
 See [2.1 Generating element IDs](#21-generating-element-ids) for help.

 Example `subject_to_color`